kyma-project/cli/docs/user/README.md

 - Integrated service management.
 - Commands providing useful automation.

-## How-to-install
+## How to Install

 > [!WARNING]
 > `v3` is still in the prototyping stage.
-All commands are still considered alpha - use it at your own risk.
+All commands are still considered alpha.
+Use it at your own risk.

-### Stable release
+### Stable Release

 > [!WARNING]
 > The Kyma CLI has not yet been released as a stable version.
-To test it before the final stage, use nightly or the latest.
+To test it before the final stage, use the nightly or the latest build.

-### Latest build
+### Latest Build

-Download latest (stable release or unstable prerelease) v3 build from the [releases](https://github.com/kyma-project/cli/releases) assets.
+Download the latest (unstable pre-release) v3 build from the [releases](https://github.com/kyma-project/cli/releases) assets.

 To get the latest Kyma CLI for MacOS or Linux, run the following script from the command line: